 How Much Does A New Roof Cost?

 The answer might surprise you.
-Data compiled by popular home improvement websites found that replacing a shingle roof in Florida costs $12,500, on average.
+As of 2021, data compiled by popular home improvement websites found that replacing a shingle roof in Florida costs $12,500, on average.
 That is a significant amount of money.
 In fact, it could be more than what you can afford in one payment.
 That means exploring other options when it comes time to pay for a new roof.

 Other Ways To Pay For A New Roof

-R.I.G.
-Roofing is happy to offer our residential and business customers financing for both roof replacements and roof repairs.
-Our payment plans allow a homeowner to distribute payments over several months, or years.
+RIG Roofing is happy to offer our residential and business customers financing for both roof replacements and roof repairs.
+We have a variety of payment options to choose from including no money down loans.
+Financing allows homeowners to distribute payments over several months, or years.
 When financing your new roof, interest will be applied over the payback term.
-Although financing can make your payments more manageable, interest will increase the total cost of your new roof.
+Although financing can make your payments more manageable, it is helpful to remember that interest will increase the total cost of your new roof.

 Many homeowners policies will cover the expense of replacing a roof.
 This is especially true if the roof has been damaged due to a storm, fire, or theft.
 However, if your roof needs to be replaced because it is old or was not maintained properly, a homeowners policy usually will not cover the cost of a replacement.
 Check with your insurance agent to find out the specifics of your policy and when roof repairs or a replacement roof will be covered.
 Read our blog "Roofing Claim Insurance Tips" to learn more about how we might be able to help.